jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 weren't sure about ours.

 A few months ago our support team (myself, Max, and Jordan) got together and thought through the question.
-It sure was annoying to have to bug each other and our dev team to get answers on certain issues - and it also wasn't a good experience for the customer.
-The toughest questions just kept piling up in the bottom of the inbox, since we didn't have the bandwidth or knowledge to answer them.
+It sure was annoying to have to bug one another and our dev team to get answers on certain issues - and it wasn't a good experience for the customer.
+The toughest questions just kept piling up in the bottom of the inbox, because we didn't have the bandwidth or knowledge to answer them.

 We decided the only way to get customers the highest quality support possible